 By framing tasks from the user’s perspective, user stories ensure that development efforts are directly aligned with delivering value to the user.
 It also makes it easier to plan development cycles and allocate resources effectively, ensuring that the most impactful features are delivered first.

-At the same time, user stories are flexible and can be easily adapted as new insights are gained or user needs to evolve.
+At the same time, user stories are flexible and can be easily adapted as new insights are gained or the user needs to evolve.
 They allow the development teams the freedom to innovate and solve real customer problems.

 This iterative approach allows for continuous improvement and refinement of features, leading to a more responsive and user-friendly product.